humzak711/humzak711.github.io/index.md

 ## About Me

-I am a **Systems Programmer** and **Reverse Engineer**, with an interest in Linux kernel internals, Intel processor internals and Processor security.
+I am a **Systems Programmer** and **Reverse Engineer**, with an interest in kernel development (linux, zephyr), vmm's (xen), bioses, Intel processor internals and Processor security.
 My goal is to continually learn and explore new ways to better understand and secure systems.

 ## Check Out My Work